JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-02-20-tacklelegacy.md

 ---
 Are you living the dream?
 Is your code so clean it makes your eyes just tear a little?
 Can't think of anything you would still like to refactor?
 Never have any bugs?
 Using all the latest technologies?

-unfortunately, most of us aren't in this state.
+Unfortunately, most of us aren't in this state.
 We have bugs that haunt us, crashes at inconvenient times and sometimes 💩 simply hits the fan...
 So how on earth do you get out of this mess?

 Well, I'm glad you ask!
 Here are five tips to get started.